KSPModdingLibs/HarmonyKSP/ReadMe.md

 Licence : MIT

 ### KSP PLAYERS :
 This is a library used by other KSP mods.
-It doesn't provide any functionality in-game, but is required by other mods.
+It doesn't provide any functionality in-game, but is required by some mods.

 To install it, download the zip from the [GitHub releases](https://github.com/KSPModdingLibs/HarmonyKSP/releases) and extract the `000_Harmony` folder into your `GameData` folder.

 ### KSP MODDERS :